CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: CosmoGen run: Cosmological tensions

-We sample a 3-dimensional parameter space consisting of the parameter $D$ (with a flat prior around the value determined in the pre-testing for each individual), $h$ and $\omega_{CDM}$.
-The remaining cosmological and nuisance parameters are fixed to the mean values of the Planck 2018 $\Lambda$CDM estimates.
-For each point in the 3-d space, $S_8$ is derived from the other parameters.
+We sampled a 3D parameter space consisting of the parameter $D$ (with a flat prior around the value determined in the pre-testing for each individual), $h$, and $\omega_{CDM}$.
+The remaining cosmological and nuisance parameters were fixed to the mean values of the Planck 2018 $\Lambda$CDM estimates.
+For each point in the 3D space, $S_8$ was derived from the other parameters.
 The cosmological functions used in the likelihood are the CMB power spectra computed with \texttt{CLASS}.
+We focused on dark energy models with only one free parameter in order to avoid a penalisation from information criteria when comparing our findings with $\Lambda$CDM.
+As shown below, this choice produced competitive models, fulfilling the goal of the proof-of-concept.